TandoorRecipes/recipes/docs/features/import_export.md

 ## CopyMeThat

 CopyMeThat can export .zip files containing an `.html` file as well as a folder containing all the images.
 Upload the entire ZIP to Tandoor to import all included recipes.

+## Melarecipes

+Melarecipes provides multiple export formats but only the `MelaRecipes` format can export the complete collection.
+Perform this export and open the `.melarecipes` file using your favorite archive opening program (e.g 7zip).
+Repeat this if the file contains another `.melarecipes` file until you get a list of one or many `.melarecipe` files.
+Upload all `.melarecipe` files you want to import to tandoor and start the import.

 ## PDF